lcherone/LXD-UI/README.md

  - Create, edit, start and stop containers.
  - Launch containers from images, from any defined LXD remote e.g: `local:`, `images:`, `ubuntu:`, `ubuntu-daily:`.
- - Direct access the containers using xterm.js terminal.
+ - Direct access into the containers using xterm.js terminal.
  - Edit local images.

 **Screen**